SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 .. note::

-    The following section headings refer to the simple class names of the configuration classes.
+    The following section headings refer to the path within the configuration (and the corresponding simple class name).
     Each of the entries in a section refers to a configurable property in the associated class.
 The `Type` information refers to the section/class that describes the nested configuration structure.

 .. _ConfigType_GlobalConfig: